medhatjachour/medhatjachour/README.md

 <div align="center">

-### Show some ❤️ by starring some of the repositories!
+### Show some ❤️ by starring repositories you find interesting!

 ![](https://hit.yhype.me/github/profile?user_id=53466991)

+**"First, solve the problem.
+Then, write the code."** – John Johnson

 </div>